 Frequently Asked Questions

 A: Grants will be awarded to authors who are underrepresented in their field worldwide.
-Both current and prospective authors with strong proposals for a book-length work who have significant personal experience or engagement with communities that are underrepresented in scholarly publishing are encouraged to apply.
+Both current and prospective authors with strong proposals for a book-length work who have significant personal experience or engagement with communities that are underrepresented in scholarly publishing are encouraged to contact the MIT Press acquisitions editor in the field in which the author publishes to discuss their work.

 Q: What do grants support?

-A: Grants may support a variety of needs.
+A: Grants are paid directly to authors and may support a variety of needs.
 Applicants will be asked to describe their need; our goal is to provide the support authors require to create their work.
-For example, funds might support research travel, copyright permission fees, parental/family care, or developmental editing.
+For example, funds might support research travel, copyright permission fees, parental/family care, developmental editing, and other costs associated with the research and writing process.

-A: Grant applications are accepted on a rolling basis and will be evaluated twice a year, in the spring and the fall.
-We will also consider time-sensitive applications as needed.
+A: No. Grant applications are accepted on a rolling basis and will be evaluated twice a year, in the spring and the fall.
+We will also consider time-sensitive applications when needed.

 Q: Who makes the grant awards?